Best daily deals

 Apart from them being very secure, a password manager also has a random password generator built-in.
 This means you don’t have to sit there figuring out individual passwords for each online account.
 Simply tell the generator what characters you want in the password, click the button, and watch a new password being churned out for you.
 The password manager will store the new password for you at the same time.
 You really don’t have to do much except remember the master password to access the password vault.

 You can also save passwords in your internet browser.
-But of course, anybody with access to your browser will be able to log into your accounts.
+But, of course, anybody with access to your browser will be able to log into your accounts.

 Other strong password tips

-Here’s a few other tips on how to create a strong password.
+Here are a few other tips on how to create a strong password.

 Use 2FA

 You can make a strong password a hundred times stronger by using two-factor authentication.
-For those who are not familiar with 2FA, it is basically a second password to your account.
+For those who are not familiar with 2FA, it is a second password to your account.
 Except this six-digit password is randomly generated every thirty seconds by the website itself.
 You would need an authenticator app to access these one-time codes or a recovery code if you don’t have access to the authenticator app.
 If you lose both, you’re potentially locked out of your account.
 So you need to be extremely careful.

-You can also have 2FA codes sent to your phone as a SMS.
+You can also have 2FA codes sent to your phone as an SMS.
 But that is very insecure.
 If someone has managed to clone your phone’s SIM card, they can intercept the SMS messages and grab the 2FA code.
 An authenticator app, on the other hand, stays on your phone, and cannot be accessed by anyone other than the person with physical access to the device.

 Don’t share your passwords (especially your Wi-Fi password)